What Not to Say to Someone Grieving Here are 16 Simple Tips

 Everyone tells me I am Mama’s clone.
 So, this alone reminds me of her loss every time I look in the mirror.
 I see the parent I no longer have.

-Also, when I lost so many family members in a three-week period I severely struggled with sleep.
-I had bad dreams all the time.
+Also, when I lost so many family members in three weeks I severely struggled with sleep.
+I had bad dreams all the time and my emotions were running high.
 Since I had traveled to KY for all the funerals I was financially worried as I felt deep grief.

 2. At least they’re no longer suffering